CafeComBytes/regexfy/README.md

 # regexfy
-  An easy way to use Regular Expressions
+It's an easy way to use Regular Expressions